Scroll Top

 • “Imagery.”

-10. Brand architecture: Brand architecture looks at the role of sub-brands, endorser brands, master brand and co-brands.
+11. Brand architecture: This element wasn’t mentioned by our sources, so it’s not officially included in our tiers.
+But we have found it to be necessary for certain organizations.
+Brand architecture looks at the role of sub-brands, endorser brands, master brand and co-brands.
 In our experience, this is very important to resolve challenges around extending into new categories, and different price point levels.
 Descriptions include:

 • “The strategic, relational structure of all brands in the portfolio.”